m-lab/website/CONTRIBUTING.md

 * When a repository owner tags a release in Github:

-  * Travis CI builds the site and publishes it to an Amazon S3 bucket
+  * Travis CI builds the site and publishes it to a Google Firebase project
   * The [production website][website-prod] is then updated with the content from this release